Should I let my home insurance auto-renew?

 Key takeaways

-• Since 2022 home insurers have been banned from charging existing customers more
+Since 2022 home insurers have been banned from charging existing customers more than a new customer

 What is automatic home insurance renewal?

-Automatic renewal is a feature where your home insurance policy renews for another year without any action required on your part.
+Whether or not you should let your home insurance renew automatically (also known as auto-renew) depends on whether you want the convenience of having cover for another year without any action required on your part.
 Most policies are set up to automatically renew unless you explicitly opt out.

 Insurers can increase the price you pay each year but they must notify you before the new policy starts.
 They will usually do this about a month before the renewal date.